 “Following an ongoing and deliberate process, SunTrust (STI) has decided not to provide future financing to companies that manage private prisons and immigration holding facilities.
 This decision was made after extensive consideration of the views of our stakeholders on this deeply complex issue,” SunTrust (STI) said in a statement to CNN Business on Monday.

 SunTrust is in the process of merging with fellow regional bank BB&T (BBT), a deal that will require regulatory approval.
 The combined bank will be named Truist.
 BB&T (BBT) was not immediately available for comment.

-That has Wall Street — and Corporate America in general — nervous about the perception that they are doing business with prison operators who have reportedly engaged in controversial practices, particularly regarding the treatment of migrant children.
+Wall Street — and Corporate America in general — is nervous about the perception that it is doing business with prison operators who have reportedly engaged in controversial practices, particularly regarding the treatment of migrant children.
 Companies often face customer and investor scrutiny when they do business with entities that fall out of public favor.

 A spokesperson for Bank of America (BAC) said last month that while the bank appreciates “steps [prison operators] have taken to properly execute their contractual and humanitarian responsibilities,” it ultimately decided to “exit the relationships.”

 “Lacking further legal and policy clarity, and in recognition of the concerns of our employees and stakeholders in the communities we serve, it is our intention to exit these relationships,” the spokesperson said at the time.